How to Create a $5,000+ Coaching Package (3 Steps)

 3. Monthly retainers

-You can also offer retreats, online courses, membership sites, etc.
+You can also offer retreats, group programs, online courses, membership sites, etc.

 Let’s look at each one of them in detail…